demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

 +      POST >=> handleUserLogin findUser
 ```

-Finally in the `handleUserLogin` function, if the login request is valid, call the `login` function with the provided `findUser` function and the validated login requet and transform the result of the login function with to `WebPart` using the `handleLoginAsyncResult` defined earlier.
+Finally in the `handleUserLogin` function, if the login request is valid, call the `login` function with the provided `findUser` function and the validated login request and transform the result of the login function with to `WebPart` using the `handleLoginAsyncResult` defined earlier.

 ```fsharp
 let handleUserLogin findUser ctx = async {